kumarnandwalkar/video-calling-app/README.md

 This is a videocalling application in which at a time only 2 people can join in a room more of a whatsapp video call like system unlike zoom, google meet clone and this video calling is done on devices connected to same wifi i.e video calling on LAN using webrtc

+this project was a SIH problem statement which made the team upto 3rd round in ISIH and is a properly functioning project
 ![image](https://github.com/user-attachments/assets/22ad39bc-e57a-46ea-bb0d-6436284d052c)